CISecurity/ControlsAssessmentSpecification/control-1/control-1.4.rst

 Inputs
 -----------
-#.
-Endpoint Inventory: The organization's current inventory list (the "to be checked" list).
+#. :code:`GV1`: Hardware Asset Inventory
 #.
-A "ground truth" inventory list to compare with input 1.
+A "ground truth" inventory list to compare with Input 1 (:code:`GV1`).
 This list would be enhanced by manual verification, but a tool-generated or aggregated list could be substituted here.
 This should be an aggregation of the devices detected over a period of time, preferably not from a single scan.
 #.
 A write-up of the procedure for adding or removing assets to or from the inventory - only for manual review.

 Assumptions